 MAUD

-Be that as it may, Father, only two other women have ever passed the Pharmacy Exam in the entire state.
+Be that as it may, Father, only two other women have ever

 (becoming frantic)

-It is not easy.
 And what if my nerves get the best of me?

 FATHER grabs a chair for MAUD to sit.